Henry Sherman Boutell: Biography

 He did not find the diplomatic service to his liking, and resigned.
 Before he did so he had declined the chief justiceship of the United States court of claims tendered him by President Taft (January 1913).
-With this his public career ended, except for service (November 1913) as chairman of a board of arbitration which settled an important dispute between the operatives and officers of the Chicago, Burlington & Quincy Railroad.
-From 1914 to 1923 he taught constitutional law and international law in Georgetown University, in Washington, D.C.
+With this his public career ended, except for service (November 1913) as chairman of a board of arbitration which settled an important dispute between the operatives and officers of the Chicago, Burlington and Quincy Railroad.
+From 1914 to 1923, he taught constitutional law and international law in Georgetown University, in Washington, D.C.

 He was short of stature, very erect and dignified of carriage, alert in movement.
 Distinctly of the scholarly type, he was very widely read, and active, so long as he resided in Chicago, in the Literary Club of that city.
 His speeches, which reflected his reading, were always graceful and sometimes eloquent.
 In his political opinions he was fairly liberal, but in the regulation of purely personal affairs and conduct he was notably conservative.
 He was a rare combination of force and urbanity.
 Although unfailingly careful to avoid giving offense to anybody with whom he came in contact, invariably gracious, and charming in manner, his opinions were not lacking in definiteness, and he was not in any way colorless.
 These qualities should have won him great distinction either in law or diplomacy, but in politics they left him merely a staunch and dependable "party" man, whose mental independence and natural talents were hampered by party platforms.
 He did not win in public life the renown of which his abilities and early professional success gave promise.
 On December 29, 1880, he was married to Euphemia Lucia Clara Gates of Providence, Rhode Island.
 He died at Sanremo, Italy.
 Several children survived him.